 Who needs a visa for Croatia?

 Croatia is part of the European Union countries, therefore, there is no need for a visa to enter this country as a citizen from the EU.
 The long-stay visa for Croatia must be obtained by non-EU/EFTA citizens if they intend to stay in the country for more than 90 days.
 Long-stay visas for Croatia are needed for:

 - Employment contracts.

 Short-stay visas for Croatia have a validity of 90 days.
 Yet, such a visa is not required for citizens from South Korea, Serbia, Taiwan, Panama, North Macedonia, Monaco, Mauritius, Malaysia, Hong Kong, Honduras, Chile, Costa Rica, Brazil, Canada, Bosnia and Herzegovina, El Salvador, Argentina, Georgia, Moldova, Montenegro or Samoa if they travel for short-term reasons (no more than 90 days).
-Our Croatia immigration lawyer can provide complete legal advice and assistance for persons interested in obtaining a Croatian visa.
+Our immigration lawyers in Croatia can provide complete legal advice and assistance for persons interested in how to move to Croatia.

 Work permits in Croatia